B.S. in Data Science (BSDS)

 What are the general education requirements?

 The School of Data Science’s general education requirements can be found on the Academics page.
-They generally align with those in the College of Arts & Sciences.
 All academic requirements can be found in the Undergraduate Record

 What else should I take in my first year to prepare to apply to the major?

-Beyond the two prerequisites, we encourage you to continue your progress toward the general education requirements for your school.
-It is helpful, but not required to include the following:
+Beyond the two prerequisites, we encourage you to continue your progress toward the general education requirements for your current school.

 Can I double-major with the BSDS?